volatilflerovium/sqlite3_helper/README.md

 *Description:*

    Calling yield will retrieve the next row in the result.
-Return true if there is a new row, false when there is not more rows in the result.

 *Parameters:*